open-telemetry/opentelemetry-specification/semantic_conventions/syntax.md

 - `extends`, optional string, reference another semantic convention `id`.
     It inherits the prefix, constraints, and all attributes defined in the specified semantic convention.
 - `span_kind`, optional enum, specifies the kind of the span.
-    Leaf semconv nodes (in the hierarchy tree) that do not have this field set will generate a warning.
 - `attributes`, list of attributes that belong to the semantic convention.
 - `constraints`, optional list, additional constraints (See later).
 It defaults to an empty list.